leon4rd/test/README.md

-## What do you do on a remote island?
-Try and find the TV island it belongs to.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.